Duncanma/Blog/content/Blog/put-up-a-rest-api-for-xbox-gamertag-data.md

-I know that some people prefer a more RESTful API though, so I also have another &#8216;page' that you can call with a straight GET request and just pass the gamertag in as a query string parameter:
+I know that some people prefer a more RESTful API though, so I also have another 'page' that you can call with a straight GET request and just pass the gamertag in as a query string parameter:

 <http://duncanmackenzie.net/services/GetXboxInfo.aspx?GamerTag=Festive+Turkey>